A New Account of Christian Origins / pt. 20

 (12) The ascetic way to gnosis was too difficult for ordinary people who wished to accommodate to family life, to society, and to the ethos of gentile Hellenism.
 Thus a cultural and religious split developed in the Christian fellowships: Hellenists vs. Hebrews (Acts 6:1-6).

 (13) About 100 CE Christians were already in Asia Minor in considerable numbers (cf. Pliny’s letter to Trajan).
 Their theology had developed from the pure gnostic liberation (Stage I) into a theology where the spirit of God, Jesus (“Savior”) enters into the saint and ensures salvation (Stage II).
-John was now venerated as the Christ, “the anointed one,” messiah.
+The long deceased prophet John was now venerated as the Christ, “the anointed one,” messiah.
 The prophet was, however, emphatically not divine (cf. the Gospel of Barnabas).
 Anyone could possess “the Jesus,” and thus there were many “Jesuses.”

 (14) The ‘Hellenists’ revolted against the Hebrews towards the middle of the second century.
 They invented a wonder-working savior, Jesus of Nazareth.
 With this savior they overthrew the old gnostic theology.
 The “Hellenists” replaced the gnostic search for enlightenment with the doctrine of belief in Jesus of Nazareth as the only Son of God, in whom all must believe in order to be saved.